Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Preliminary

 \subsection{Reinforcement Learning with Verifiable Rewards (RLVR)}

-RLVR is an emergent reinforcement paradigm for the post-training of LLMs, aiming to enhance the capability of LLMs, especially reasoning.
-In the RLVR framework, an LLM $\pi_\theta$ is trained on tasks where the correctness of an outcome can be automatically verified.

-Group relative policy optimization (GRPO)~\cite{grpo} is the \textit{de facto} standard algorithm for RLVR nowadays due to its effectiveness and simplicity.
+RLVR is an emergent reinforcement paradigm for the post-training of LMs, aiming to enhance the capability of LMs, especially in reasoning.
+In the RLVR framework, an LM $\pi_\theta$ is trained on tasks where the correctness of an outcome can be automatically verified.
+Group relative policy optimization (GRPO)~\cite{grpo} is the \textit{de facto} standard algorithm for RLVR due to its effectiveness and simplicity.
 Given an input query $q\sim\train$, $G$ rollouts $\{o_1, o_2, ..., o_G\}$ are sampled from $\pi_\theta(\cdot|q)$ and rewarded by a reward function $R$.
 Then GRPO, adopting the token-level loss proposed by~\citet{dapo}, maximizes the following objective:

 where $Z$ is the normalization factor:

 $r_{i,t}(\theta)$ is the importance sampling ratio:

 \(\hat{A}_{i,t}\) is the group-relative advantage: